dalila28/concreate_crack_image_classification/README.md

 2. Model performance

   * Figure 1 showing snapshot of model performance for training under 10 epochs with implementation of early stopping.
+It manage to complete 10/10 epochs with 99% accuracy for training and validation.

 ![model_performance1](https://github.com/dalila28/concreate_crack_image_classification/blob/main/images/model_training_performance1.png)